 In This Article

 Whether you've had relaxed hair for decades or you recently received a chemical straightening treatment, the time might come when you want to switch back to natural.
 Is it actually possible to take a perm out of your hair without a big chop?
-There is a simple answer to that question.
-However, we want our two natural hair experts to guide you on your journey to growing out your relaxer.
+We asked our two natural hair experts, Leigh Hardges and Miko Branch, to guide you on your journey to growing out your relaxer.

 Meet the Expert